jaypreet123/Populus-github/README.md

  #### 3. Escaping third party tags

- * By using any json escaping tool the tag can be escaped
+ * Escape javascript tag with the help of json escaping tool